 A common misconception people have is that your nose will eventually go back to the way it was before surgery.
 This is not true.
 However, a person’s nose may grow or change with age.
 While the bones in the nose stops growing once we reach physical maturity, the cartilage can change.
 As we age, the cartilage in our noses, ears and joints continue to gradually grow.
 Gravity also comes into play as we get older.
 This is why you see elderly people with drooping nasal tips.

 If you are considering a rhinoplasty, the most important step is to find a board-certified facial plastic surgeon who performs numerous rhinoplasties every month.
 Look at before and after photos to make sure that you and your surgeon share the same aesthetic sense.

-To learn more about rhinoplasty in Draper and Layton, Utah, please call our office at (801) 776-2220 or contact us HERE.
+To schedule a rhinoplasty consultation, please call our office at (801) 776-2220 or contact us HERE.